CDAT/cdms/docs/source/manual/cdms_appendix.rst

    allows CDMS classes to be subclassed more readily.
 -  The class Variable was renamed DatasetVariable.
 -  The cu module was emulated in cdms. cu and cdms methods can be mixed.
--  The code was modularized, so that Python, CDMS, and Numerical Python can be built and installed separately.
+-  The code was modularized, so that Python, CDMS, and Numpyal Python can be built and installed separately.
 This significantly enhances the portability of the code.